 I was getting on the highway, and a policeman pulled me over for driving without my lights on.

-It’s dusk…not quite night, but the sun had gone down, and I’m merging into traffic at the onramp at Elm and Highway 492.
-On one side is a little old lady in a Corolla weaving between lanes.
-She had no idea anyone else was on the road.
-And on the other side is a stream of traffic flying by at about 80 miles an hour.
+It’s dusk…not quite night, but the sun had gone down, and I’m merging onto Highway 492 at Elm Street.
+On one side is a little old lady in a dingy Corolla weaving between lanes driving like nobody else is on the road.
+And on the other side is a stream of traffic flying by at 80 miles an hour.
 In my rear-view mirror…flashing lights.
-And who does the cop pull over?
-That’s right.
+Who does the cop pull over?
 Me.
-Because the lights hadn’t turned on yet.
+Because my car’s automatic lights aren’t on yet.

 Engage the audience with creative language that comes alive.
-Turn up the volume on the way you speak, and the audience will hear your personality.
+Turn up the volume on language, and the audience has a better chance of hearing, remembering, and sharing the story.